gustavoconforti/wazuh-honeypot/README.md

 > This will be automated in future updates, but it needs to be executed this way for the time being.

 ## Testing
 You should now have all containers running and vulnerable ports available in your host IP.
-I suggest using Metasploit to test the rule triggering in Wazuh:
+I suggest using Metasploit to test the rule triggering in Wazuh.

 Start the console:
 ```bash
 msfconsole